awallien/bt_playground/connect4tie/README.md

 cell; and north, north-west, and west directions if on an **E** cell.

 When the backtracker is beyond the last cell of the grid, it would check if the number of Os and Xs are the same.
-If so, a valid and no-win board is made.
+If so, a tied board is made.